cargo-public-api/cargo-public-api/public-api/README.md

 ## … as a Rust library

-See [docs.rs](https://docs.rs/public-api/latest/public_api/index.html) for library documentation and complete example code.
+See [docs.rs](https://docs.rs/public-api/latest/public_api/index.html) for library documentation and example code.

 ## … as a CLI

 Use [`cargo public-api`](https://github.com/Enselic/cargo-public-api) for CLI use cases.

-## … as a public API surface test in CI
+## … as a CI Check

 <!-- Keep this section in sync with the ./README.md#-as-a-ci-check -->